 ASTS Research Grants

-The ASTS Research Grants were presented on Sunday, June 3, by ASTS President Jean C. Emond, MD.
+The ASTS Research Grants were presented on Sunday, June 2, by ASTS President Dixon B. Kaufman, MD, PhD.
 For a full list of grant recipients and their research projects, click here.
-The Research Grants presentation can be viewed in the video above starting at 33:40.

 See You Next Year!

-Abstract submissions for the 2019 American Transplant Congress are expected to open Fall 2018.
-The event will be held at the John B. Hynes Convention Center in Boston June 1–5, 2019.
+Abstract submissions for the 2020 American Transplant Congress are expected to open Fall 2019.
+The event will be held at the Pennsylvania Convention Center in Philadelphia 30 May – 3 June, 2020.
 To learn more, visit www.atcmeeting.org.